randomizednum/randomizednum/README.md

 For contact: cinarkaraasln@gmail.com

+> [!NOTE]
+> I'm not on social media, LinkedIn or similar platforms.[^1]

+[^1]: For whatever reason, there seem to be some accounts with my name and my details on these platforms.
+None of these are me.
+So here is this bit of information until I sort that out :)

 <!--
 **randomizednum/randomizednum** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.